 The U.S. Department of State provides a chart of all affected countries on their official website.

 Following persons of abovementioned nationalities will continue to be able to enter the United States:

 For other nationals, who have only visited the countries mentioned above, an entry to the United States is still possible as well.

 Due to the very broad definition of immigration regulations, many of the visa applicants and travelers concerned can continue to apply for a U.S. visa or travel to the United States.
-The U.S. consulates explicitly point out that already set interview appointments will not be canceled.
-Affected persons can therefore go to their appointment and rely on the exemptions.

 Trump's new regulation furthermore allows for other countries to be added to the list of countries banned from travel to the U.S. after regular reviews, as well as some might also be removed.
 Accordingly, Sudanese or Iraqi nationals are no longer affected by the travel ban.

 We advise travelers of the countries concerned, who currently hold a valid visa and a valid status for the U.S. and who currently are in the U.S., ideally not to leave the country or respectively to check whether the exemptions permit a re-entry!

 For those who hold a valid visa, we recommend inquiring with the issuing U.S. Consulate before the next entry, to see if your entry is actually permitted.